websemantics/journey/README.md

 ```

-> Capture your learning learning journey with the world and connect with awesome people who share your passion.
+> Capture your learning journey with the world and connect with awesome people who share your passion.

 # Backstory